poiu-de/coat/site/content/docs/user_guide/04_supported_types.md

   * boolean

-    The strings "true" and "yes" (regardless of their case) are considered as `Boolean.TRUE`, all other Strings (including null) are considered to be `Boolean.FALSE`.
+    The strings “true" and “yes” (regardless of their case) are considered as `Boolean.TRUE`, all other Strings (including null) are considered to be `Boolean.FALSE`.

 Be aware that numeric types (int, long, double) do _not_ allow the specification of a type suffix (`l` for long, `d` for double, etc.) as would be valid in a Java literal numeric value.
-Also underscores for separating parts of a number (like `1_000_000`) are not supported.
+However, underscores for separating parts of a number (like `1_000_000`) _are_ supported.